When you are suffering from chronic pain daily, you are willing to do whatever it takes to feel better again.

 6. Switch Positions

-Too much time in any position can put added pressure on certain body parts and can make chronic pain worse – especially when it comes to the back, knees, neck, and legs.
+Too much time in any position can put added pressure on certain body parts.
+Also, it can make chronic pain worse – especially when it comes to the back, knees, neck, and legs.

 So if you start to feel your pain flare up, try moving to a different position – whether it’s sitting, standing, or lying down – and see if removing the pressure also helps to remove the pain.